Skyline Park

 Closing Words

-It was nice to get back to Skyline Park after so many years.
-Unfortunately, due to the weather and because of the Covid-19 guidelines, I could not give every attraction I wanted a try.
-Nevertheless, I was quite happy to have tested the new Sky Dragster roller coaster and spend some time with some classic rides before I moved on earlier than expected.
+It was nice to return to Skyline Park after so many years.
+Unfortunately, due to the weather and the Covid-19 guidelines, I was not able to try every attraction I wanted to.
+However, I was very happy to have tried the new Sky Dragster coaster and to have spent some time on some of the classic rides before moving on earlier than expected.

 What is your opinion about the novelties of Skyline Park and the Sky Dragster?
 Just write them in the comment field below the report or in our social media channels: